cyberphone/CBOR.js/README.md

 For usage with Node.js, a NPM version is available: https://npmjs.com/package/cbor-object

-### Deterministic Encoding Rules
+### Deterministic Encoding

-The JavaScript API implements deterministic encoding based on section 4.2 of [RFC8949](https://rfc-editor.org/rfc/rfc8949.html).
+The JavaScript API implements deterministic encoding based on https://datatracker.ietf.org/doc/draft-ietf-cbor-cde/.
-For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2.

 To shield developers from having to know the inner workings of deterministic encoding, the CBOR.js API performs all necessary transformations _automatically_.
 This for example means that if the